matsjo/nibe-analytics/nibe-data-dump/README.md

  - A webservice collecting the Nibe data messages (logstash, AWS Lamdba, Node.js, Tomcat etc, etc, etc) and writing them to cloud storage.
 Example provid at https://github.com/matsjo/nibe-analytics/tree/master/logstash

+### Instructions

+1. Build the Arduino
+1. Compile and download the Sketch
+1. Connect it to the Nibe Heat Pump

 ### Arduino Board